Welcome to Boise With Pets

 Explore Boise and beyond through our membership website and online community.
 Learn about local news and events, visit the pet blog and discussion forum, and search the business web pages in the Idaho Pet Directory.

-A basic membership is free and allows you to follow discussion forums and comment on the news postings.
+A basic membership is free and allows you to follow discussion forums, view classified ads and comment on the news postings.
 Stay up to date on upcoming events and breaking news by subscribing to the optional RSS feeds.

 Businesses and organizations can purchase a profile page in our searchable pet directory.
 Include your logo, contact information, web link, photos, and all the copy you want to promote your goods and services.
 Plus, you can update your page as often as you like!

 We'll promote our members' activities on Facebook and Twitter, and offer optional Blogger reviews of the people, places and pets of Boise and the Treasure Valley.
-These blog stories can be reserved with either Picasso photos or You Tube videos, professionally written, produced and promoted.
+These blog stories can be reserved with either photos or videos, professionally written, produced and promoted.

 So, get ready to experience Boise ...
 With Pets!
 We'd like to introduce you to each other and engage a community of pet people in lively conversation and fun activities.
 Look for photo contests and recipe tastings.
 We are planning a series of networking events for members too, so stay tuned!